P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Methodology

-One challenge of learning informative patient embedding for medical intervention duration estimation is integrating information from multi-modalities in EHRs.
-To address this problem, we first learn the tabular cell embeddings using a pre-trained sentence encoder with a specifically designed prompt construction module to better extract contextual information from EHRs.
-These cell embeddings are then fed into the cell transformer encoder to generate patient embeddings for medical intervention duration estimation.
-In addition, we introduce the OR head as well as its corresponding loss function in this section.
-The overview of the architecture is as shown in Figure \ref{fig:framework}.
+In this framework, we first develop a tabular embedding generator, which incorporates a pre-trained sentence encoder with a specifically designed prompt construction module to extract contextual cell embeddings from medical tabular data.
+Next, the generated cell embeddings are fed into a tabular transformer, which helps produce informative patient embeddings for different medical tasks.
+The architecture overview is depicted in Figure \ref{fig:framework_comparision}.